MU-Electronics/TC110_Controller/readme.md

 # Pfeiffer Vacuum TC110 Electronic Drive Unit

+**Currently in development, master branch will change excessively!**

 The project contains a C++ class (Windows support only) for controlling Pheiffer Vacuum's TC110 electronic drive unit over RS-485.
 The project also contains an example console applcation to demostrate using the class or for general debugging.

 The project is built with and devloped in Visual Studio 2012.